-The Naturally Slim program can provide lasting weight loss, and it doesn't include starving, counting calories or eating diet food.
+The Wondr program, formerly Naturally Slim, can provide lasting weight loss, and it doesn't include starving, counting calories or eating diet food.

 It's 10-week online program that helps you eat right to reduce your risk of getting a serious disease, like diabetes or heart disease, and improves your chances of living a happier and healthier life.
 The easy-to-follow program is led by subject matter experts who will provide ongoing support at the end of the program to help you maintain your weight loss success.